Nicholas NicklebyPART ONE

 This is an intensely human story, filled with wry humour, adventure and daring set against a glorious tapestry of life.

-The Life and Adventures of Nicholas Nickleby is a piece of theatre that remains completely unforgettable 25 years after it was first seen at the RSC.
+The Life and Adventures of Nicholas Nickleby is a piece of theatre that remains completely unforgettable almost 40 years after it was first produced by the RSC.